eKICH-Programming/Vanilla-Javascript/README.md

  # Javascript String Properties and Methods
  In these files you will find main.js file that holds the length property, replace() method, toUpperCase() Method, toLowerCase() Method, and the Concat() method.

+ #JavaScript Object
+ In these file we are looking at JavaScript objects.
+Creating JavaScript objects through object literals, creating empty object, Accessing object properties, Adding new property, and deleting object properties.